bohrlabs/bohrlabs.github.io/index.md

 ## About

-This site is intentionally minimal.
+This site is minimal by design.
-It exists to capture ideas that might be useful to other engineers facing similar problems:
+It exists to capture small insights that may help other engineers working with:

+- embedded systems
+- simulation workflows
+- visualization tooling
-- legacy tools that are hard to change
+- complex legacy frameworks
-- slow feedback loops in simulation/visualization
-- the question: *“How can we improve this without stopping development?”*

-Nothing here represents any specific employer or product – it’s just experience, generalized.
+- long build/deploy cycles

+Everything is kept abstract — no company names, no internal details, only patterns that are universally useful.